Ohio's Amish Country: 12 Highlights and Hidden Treasures

-The five-county region in northeast Ohio, which includes Holmes, Adams, Geauga, Wayne, and Tuscarawas counties, is considered Ohio's Amish country, with working farms and rolling landscapes.
-You will not find advertisements for things to do and tourist attractions in Amish country because what exists here supports their quiet way of life.
+The five-county region in northeast Ohio, which includes Holmes, Adams, Geauga, Wayne, and Tuscarawas counties, is considered Ohio's Amish Country, with working farms and rolling landscapes.
+You will not find advertisements for things to do in Amish Country because what exists here supports their quiet way of life.

 Discover the best places to visit in this peaceful region with our list of the highlights of Ohio's Amish Country.